This is the second part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - John Napier dies.

-- The Defenestration of Prague sparks the Thirty Years’ War in Europe (Czech Republic).
+- The Defenestration of Prague, in which local Protestant officials throw several representatives of the Catholic King of Bohemia out a third-story castle window, sparks the Thirty Years’ War in Europe (Czech Republic).

 - Baroque artist Peter Paul Rubens paints The Rape of the Daughters of Leucippus (Belgium).